-Normally we'd give street directions to the site, but here's the thing -- the critical streets are poorly marked, and given that it's impossible to miss, it's easier just to head straight towards it.
-The access road is on a side street west of the tower hill -- completely un-marked, but easy enough to find.
-Where the uphill road takes it's first right turn, there's a stairway leading up to the tower, or if you continue on the paved road, it leads there as well.
-You can easily walk it or do it with your own transport.
+Normally we'd give street directions to a spot like this, except the critical streets are poorly marked and given that it's impossible to miss, it's easier just to head straight towards it at the corner of Tran Hung Dao and Nguyen Tat Thanh Street.
+The access road is on a sidestreet completely un-marked yet easy enough to find.
+Where the uphill road takes it's first right turn, there's a stairway leading up to the tower or continue along the paved road.
+Walk, do it with your own transport or take a taxi.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.